vocascan/documentation/docs/vocascan-server/run-programmatically.md

 ## Create and start server

-Import the `@vocascan/server` package and run the server.
-The first argument is an object containing your config described in [configuration](/vocascan-server/configuration).
-This function returns an Promise that resolves with a started `http` server object, so its also possible to stop that server afterwards or extend it with other middlewares or request handlers.
+Import the `@vocascan/server` package, create and start the server.
+The first argument is an object containing your config described in [configuration](vocascan-server/configuration).
+This function returns a Promise that resolves with the server object created previously.
+With that system it's also possible to stop that server afterwards or extend it with other middlewares or request handlers.

-This example creates and starts a vocascan-server on port `8989` with an in-memory sqlite database and a colorized console sql logger.
+This example creates and starts a vocascan-server on port `8989` with an in-memory sqlite database, a colorized console sql logger and a new route `/hello-world`.
 After two seconds the server stops imminently.

 ```js
 const { createServer, version } = require("@vocascan/server");